jclry1/ms4_citizen_tree/docs/testing.md

 Verify that no button option is displayed to add an update or edit project details,
 Result: Pass

-Log in to the Django Admin as admin user and assign 'author' stats to the user used inthe step above.
+Log in to the Django Admin as admin user and assign 'author' status to the user used in the step above.
-Return to the site and verify that I now see the optionto edit the project details or to add an update for the project.
+Return to the site and verify that I now see the option to edit the project details or to add an update for the project.
 Result: Pass

 ## Calculator Page